gyubeomim/gb-slam-note/README.md

   - It focuses on refining the error estimates iteratively, which can lead to more precise state estimates in complex dynamic systems.

+## Notes on Lie Theory (SO3, SE3)
+This note deals with the mathematical concepts related to Lie theory, primarily focusing on applications within robotics and computer vision for tasks such as SLAM (Simultaneous Localization and Mapping).
+Here’s a structured summary:
+Most of the content is written referring to Joan Solà's **Lie theory for the roboticist** YouTube video.

+- **Introduction and Group Theory:** The document begins by introducing basic group theory concepts, including the characteristics of groups such as associativity, identity, and inversion.
+It emphasizes Lie groups with a focus on their structure as smooth manifolds, meaning they can be continuously and differentiably transformed.
+- **Lie Groups and Algebra**: It discusses specific properties and operations within the Lie groups SO(3) and SE(3), which represent rotations and rigid body motions in three-dimensional space, respectively.
+The document explains how elements like the exponential and logarithm mappings provide connections between Lie algebra and Lie groups, facilitating operations and transformations in robotics applications.
+- **Applications in Robotics:** The bulk of the text explains how these mathematical structures apply to robotics, particularly in algorithms like the Extended Kalman Filter (EKF) and SLAM.
+It outlines how Lie groups help manage and optimize the representation of 3D object rotations and movements, contributing to more efficient and accurate computations in robotic navigation and mapping.
+- Advanced Mathematical Operations: It covers more complex operations such as the Jacobian matrices in Lie groups, which are crucial for understanding how changes in one space affect another, a key component in robotic control systems.
+- **Real-world Applications**: The document provides examples of how these theories are applied in real-world robotics, such as in pose estimation and map-based localization using EKF, where Lie groups and algebras facilitate the computation of robot positioning and orientation.